opentext/ocp-nodejs-starter/README.md

 ## Overview

 This application demonstrates how to consume the IM services from the OpenText Cloud Platform using Node.js.
-This is intended to be a server-side app with the simplest set-up to get developers started making API calls to an OCP application using the client_credentials grant.
+This is intended to be a server-side or cli app with the simplest possible set-up to get developers started making API calls to an OCP application using the OAuth client_credentials grant.

 ## Technologies